About The Chamber

-As a Regional Chamber, we primarily focus on and cater to mid - large size companies needing a regional marketing and advertising approach across both Riverside County & San Bernardino County.
+As a Regional Chamber, we primarily focus on and cater to the mid to large size companies requiring a more regional marketing and advertising approach across both Riverside & San Bernardino Counties.

-The IERCC provides a platform for "C-Suite Level" executives to engage, network and conduct business with like-minded individuals from all over the Inland Empire region.
-Our members are the individuals whom are actively partaking in the growth and advancement of the Inland Empire Business Industry.
+The IERCC provides a platform for c-suite executives to engage, network and conduct business with like-minded individuals from all over the Inland Empire region.
+Our regional chamber members are business leaders from many different industries who contribute to the growth and advancement of the Inland Empire Business Industry.

 The IERCC is a membership driven, 501(c)3 & 501(c)6 non profit organization.
 Contact us at email@example.com to set up a meeting to learn more!